 In most congregations the subject of salvation is preached every Sunday like a broken record to people who more than 95% claim to have already given their life to Christ.
 Even the entire church calendar is about “winning people to Christ.”
 Yet Sunday after Sunday people have begun to abandon the once a week performance.
 Why?
 The number one reason is the depressive spiritual poverty of the relationships among those who claim to be followers of Christ.

 Could it be that in our quest to fill buildings and grow our budgets to compete with other Christian brothers we have somehow missed our main calling?
-The bible does not say the world would know we are his disciples by the size of our buildings, but by the love we have for one another.
+The Bible does not say the world would know we are his disciples by the size of our buildings but by the love we have for one another.
 The religious system that masquerades itself as Christ’s church today is only deceiving itself.
 People know better!
-They may accept that this world is cruel and self-centered but they don’t expect that from those who claim to live as Christ lived.
+They may accept that this world is cruel and self-centered, but they don’t expect that from those who claim to live as Christ lived.

 I believe there is another John 3:16 that demands our attention in this 21st century culture.
-Either we clean up our own house and get this right, or get ready to shut the doors even with all the begging we are doing for more funds.
+Either we clean up our own house and get this right, or we get ready to shut the doors even with all the begging we are doing for more funds.

 1 John 3:16 By this we know love, because He laid down His life for us.
 And we also ought to lay down our lives for the brethren.

 The idea of laying down your life for others is an alien concept in the modern church world.
-Maybe some would claim to be willing to lay down their life for the Lord or for some unknown person in some far of country, but for our own church brothers in the same congregation that is a different story.
+Maybe some would claim to be willing to lay down their life for the Lord or for some unknown person in some far of country, but for our own church brothers in the same congregation, that is a different story.

-Not that someone makes you or that you do it to get in good with the Pastor, but out of a sincere, pure, no – agenda desire to bless our Christian family.
+Not that someone makes you or that you do it to get in good with the Pastor, but out of a sincere, pure, no-agenda desire to bless our Christian family.

-We don’t use that phrase “lay down your life” much so here is a good 21st century definition.
+We don’t use that phrase “lay down your life” much, so here is a good 21st century definition.
 The word sacrifice is very closely related in thought to this thought.